 Employers add 263,000 jobs in September as jobless rate falls to 50-year low

-Employers added 263,000 jobs last month, the Labor Department said on Friday — the slowest month of hiring in 18 months, showing the red-hot job market is cooling slightly as the Federal Reserve hits the brakes on the economy.
+Employers added 263,000 jobs last month, the Labor Department said on Friday.
+It was the slowest month of hiring in 18 months, showing the red-hot job market is cooling slightly as the Federal Reserve hits the brakes on the economy.

 The unemployment rate fell to a 50-year low of 3.5% in September as businesses continued to hire from a shrinking pool of workers.
 The labor participation rate fell slightly, indicating fewer people are working or looking for a job.

-While hiring is slowing, investors and economists were looking for evidence that the Federal Reserve's interest rate hikes would have had a bigger impact.
-Instead, the data indicate that the labor market remains tight, with the jobless rate dipping to a five-decade low.
+While hiring is slowing, investors and economists are looking for evidence that the Federal Reserve's interest rate hikes are having a bigger impact.
+Instead, the data indicates that the labor market remains tight, with the jobless rate dipping to a five-decade low.

 "Today's jobs report indicates the job market is chugging along, albeit at a slower pace, as available jobs still outnumber job seekers 1.7 to 1, and employer demand for talent remains elevated," Cody Harker, head of data and insights at Bayard Advertising, a recruiting marketing firm, said in a note.